Skip to Content

 Tip: sow a few more seeds than you think you will need for planting to ensure enough seeds germinate and make their way to becoming full plants.

-How to Grow Eggplants in Pots
+How to Grow Eggplants in Containers

-Eggplants grow really well in pots or containers.
+Eggplants grow well in pots or containers.
 In addition to the wonderful vegetables they produce, they are very attractive plants and look beautiful on patios, balconies or bordering driveways.
 They have large leaves and beautiful lavender flowers before fruiting, and add a deep color after fruiting.

 To get a lot of healthy eggplants, plant in a large pot.
 They will thrive if they have a pot of their own, but you could plant two eggplants in a large pot if you are compromised for space.

-Stick you finger in the soil and if the soil is dry down to 1 inch, it is time to water.
+Stick your finger in the soil and if the soil is dry down to 1 inch, it is time to water.
 Depending on your container and the weather, you may need to water daily.

 With respect to fertilizing container plants, the best way to tell when they need fertilizer is to observe the leaves.
 If they are starting to yellow, they may need some more nitrogen.
 Ask your local nursery for a well balanced fertilizer (balanced N-P-K).

-Growing Eggplants in the Garden
+How to Grow Eggplant in the Garden

-The most important thing to consider when transplanting eggplant seedlings outdoors is the warmth of the soil.
 They are heat loving plants and the warmth of the soil is more important than the warmth of the air.

 Here are some other tips for successful growing in the garden: